bluecube/codecad/Readme.md

   - [ ] Test examples

 ## Optimization ideas
+- [ ] Rematerialization of values in evaluate.
+- [ ] Include bounding volumes in instruction stream and use it to clip the computation
 - [X] Merge `transformation_to` and `transformation_from` blocks
 - [ ] Don't output no-op transformations
 - [ ] Pass scaling operations through into the primitives